Program Director: John Sohn, MD

 ARMC is a regional burn center, a comprehensive stroke center that treats over 1,000 patients annually, and a trauma center that treats 2,500 patients annually.
 ARMC receives over 130,000 adult and children visits with over 25,000 admissions and over 254,000 outpatient visits annually.
 ARMC has 366 hospital inpatient beds, a 90-bed behavioral health center located on the hospital campus, multiple primary care centers, and provides more than 40 outpatient specialty care services.
 This primary site has 24/7 in-house faculty coverage, support and supervision to the residents.

-ARMC supports seven ACGME accredited residency programs (Diagnostic Radiology, Emergency Medicine, Family Medicine, Internal Medicine, General Surgery, Ob/Gyn, Psychiatry) along with four fellowships (Emergency Medical Services, Maternal Fetal Medicine, Pulmonary Critical Care Medicine and Surgical Critical Care).
+ARMC supports eight ACGME accredited residency programs (Diagnostic Radiology, Emergency Medicine, Family Medicine, Internal Medicine, Surgery, Ob/Gyn, Psychiatry, and Neurology) along with five fellowships (Cardiovascular Disease, Emergency Medical Services, Maternal Fetal Medicine, Pulmonary Disease and Critical Care Medicine and Surgical Critical Care).
 ARMC’s diverse patient population, pathology, high patient census and institutional commitment to education and community service provides residents with excellent opportunities for learning and growth and assures the residents receive training of sufficient scope and volume in all the required categories.
 Residents will be exposed to a great volume and wide variety of pathology and disease processes due to the diverse and underserved patient population the hospital is committed to serving.
 There are sufficient qualified faculty members participating in the training and providing supervision to the residents.
 There is 24/7 faculty coverage either in person or through teleradiology for the residents.
 The program is structured to provide an optimal, progressive clinical environment for all trainees.

 Lectures and conferences are typically held during noon time each day.
 During this time, residents are excused from clinical duties to attend lectures.
 Topics include core curriculum lectures, case conferences, tumor board, and multidisciplinary conferences.
 Residents are encouraged to present journal articles as well as interesting cases they have found.